LEARNAcademy/winter-break-exercises/README.md

 ## Refactor and Beautify a React Project
 Estimated amount of time: 10 - 15 hours
-Here's your chance to revisit those Javascript/React projects, complete them and make them things you want to showcase.
+Here's your chance to revisit those Javascript/React projects (Tic-Tac-Toe and Dice Roller Challenge), complete them and make them things you want to showcase.
 Explore styling them and consider refactoring code to be more performant and/or more legible.
-(Remember: Those commits are also showcase-worthy!)
+(Remember: Those refactoring commits are also showcase-worthy!)

 # Show and Tell
 Estimated amount of time: 2-3 hours (for preparation)